ivanp7/cl-multiagent-system/README.md

 From within an entity, all accessors are available as local functions (defined using `labels`), regardless to their visibility.

+Accessor's `:declarations` are applied to a corresponding local function.

 The macro defines: